adamnew123456/wgcheck/README.md

     indicates the service is down.
   - stdin is hooked up to `/dev/null`
   - stdout and stderr are passed through.
-  - `checker` is run in a network namespace that only has access to the Wireguard interface.
-This makes it easy to avoid accidentally reporting a service as up (because you accessed it via the wrong interface), but it also means that `checker` may have a completely broken network.
-If you need a network connection apart from the specific service you are checking, consider creating a separate service and having `checker` communicate with it via some non-network means (Unix sockets, files, etc)
+  - It is run in a network namespace that only has access to the Wireguard interface.
+This makes it easy to avoid accidentally reporting a service as up (because you accessed it via the wrong interface), but it also means the checker may have a completely broken network.
+If you need a network connection apart from the specific service you are checking, consider creating a separate service and having the checker communicate with it via some non-network means (Unix sockets, files, etc)

 - An alert tool.
 As with service checking, `wgcheck` does not know how to notify you when the service is inaccessible.